indierawk2k2/PowerToys-1/specs/GIF Maker Spec.md

   - Once a video is selected, it appears in the GIF Maker, below the tool bar, for the user to edit.
 - Saving
   - All files will be saved as GIFs (.gif extension)
-  - Users can make GIFs with a minimum time of 0.05 seconds and a maximum time of 6.00 seconds

 #### 3.1.3.
 GIF Editing Tools